alexuslivesey-ctrl/DSA_495-labs/README.md

 ## AI-use statement

 I used AI, specifically Claude, to help me with this assignment.
+First, I asked Claude to give me a breakdown of how to use and break down official documentation because I have not used it much before.

-I used Claude to ensure I was understanding the existing code.
-For instance, I use Claude to clarify what the code in the second student code block was creating.
+Next, I used Claude to ensure I was understanding the existing code.
+For instance, I used Claude to clarify what the code in the second student code block was creating.
-To ensure that the AI was correct I also looked at past notebooks completed during class to compare Claude output to what material I have been taught.
+To ensure that the AI was correct, I also looked at past notebooks completed during class to compare Claude output to what material I have been taught.
 State whether you used a generative or agentic AI tool for this assignment.
 During the second student codeblock

-If you used one, briefly identify the tool and explain its role in your work.
-Describe what you completed independently, what assistance you incorporated, and how you reviewed or verified the final result.
-A concise paragraph is sufficient; you do not need to include a transcript of your prompts.
-For example, you might write:

-> I used [tool] to help with [purpose].
-I used its suggestions or output for
-> [part of the assignment] and reviewed or verified that work by [method].
+I also used Claude to understand the ## in the DistilBERT model output.
+I asked the bot to clarify what the symbol meant and then checked its response with the official documentation on HuggingFace that confirmed Claude was accurate.

+I completed any interpretation and responses to the findings without the assistance of AI.
+I mainly incorporated AI to help me understand Python code.

-This example is a guide, not a required format; include the details that best describe how you used and checked the tool.
+describe how you used and checked the tool.

 If you did not use one, write: “I did not use a generative or agentic AI tool